Common Decking Mistakes and How to Avoid Them

 Common finishing mistakes:

-Failure to adhere to species-specific sealing protocols (e.g. some require immediate sealing; others need the wood weathered first).
+Failure to adhere to species-specific sealing protocols (e.g., some species require immediate sealing, while others require the wood to weather first) is a common issue.

-Avoiding frequent resealing every 1-2 years (depending on how much sun your property gets).
+Avoiding frequent resealing every 1-2 years, depending on how much sun your property receives, is crucial.

 For wood decking, finishing prevents the deck from ageing prematurely.
 Composite decking such as Trex requires little to no maintenance (other than the occasional hosing off).
 But if you have opted for timber, you’ve got to sign up to doing the same.